CrazyTim/spin-wheel/README.md

 - Vanilla JavaScript (ES6).
 - No dependencies.
 - Simple, easy to use API.
-- Realistic wheel rotation (no easing, just momentum and drag).
-- Interactive - spin the wheel using click-drag/touch-flick, or you can manually call `spin()`.
+- Interactable with click-drag or touch-flick.
+- Spin by applying momentum and drag, or animate to a specific angle with easing.
+- Responsive layout - the wheel resizes automatically to fit it's container, making it easy to adjust.
 - Easily themeable:
   - Give items their own color and weight.
   - Rotate labels and change alignment.